brennanbrown/journalbar/_posts/2020-07-12-bare-minimum.md

 That might seem like a silly humblebrag, but it's more of a prelude to a cautionary message I'd like to share.
 In spite of all the self-help articles that list these kind of things as being important to start doing, and all the aspiring people looking to better themselves with this kinda stuff, I have to say that it doesn't really change how I feel at the end of the day.

-There is no buzzing sense of joy or euphoria when consistently practicing good habits--no deserved dopamine hit^.
+There is no buzzing sense of joy or euphoria when consistently practicing good habits--no deserved dopamine hit[^1].
 There is no balanced or equal reaction that you might get from indulging a bad habit, for instance.

 I suppose I continue doing these things is because I feel as though I *ought* to, and I know there's a vague building foundation towards larger works down the line.
 I know it's a personal fault for not having something more concrete in the long-term future I could be telling myself I'm working towards, however.

 That all said, I look forward to continuing this, and to keep adding new ideas and systems to keep pushing myself!

-(^): There is, of course, a major exception to this: exercise.
+[^1]: There is, of course, a major exception to this: exercise.